 When you leave Casa Blanca, go down San Sebastian street a little bit, then turn right and go down the steps to Calle Sol.
 Turn right onto Calle Sol.
 This street has beautifully painted houses.
 At the end of Calle Sol, turn to the left and you will see La Rogativa plaza.
 This statue commemorates the night a march through town by the Bishop and townswomen scared off British invaders.
 There is a small window across the street from the statue that says Limbers.
 Stop and get one.
+If no one is at the window, just knock loudly or call out a greeting.
 For $0.75, you will get a sweet fruit flavored ice.
 Very refreshing on a hot day.
 Then continue up Las Monjas street to Cristo Street.

 Once on Cristo Street, turn right.
 You’re now in the shopping district!
 Stop in any and all of the stores and galleries!
 Here you’ll find everything from brand name outlet stores, to quality jewelry, to handmade items and souvenirs.